drhinternet/greenarrow-api/studio/v2/custom_fields.markdown

 }
 ```

-A failure will return a standard error response with an explanation of what went wrong.
+A failure will return a standard error response with an explanation of what
+went wrong.
+If the failure is due to other objects depending on this custom
+field to exist, the response data will contain a `dependencies` key.
+See an
+example of this below.

 #### Example